The National Road in Washington County

 A litle past the S Bridge was the Caldwell Tavern, where travelers could stop for the night, enjoy a meal, and have a drink or two.

 Washington was the western frontier.
 The National Road made it possible for wagons and stagecoaches to take settlers west of Pennsylvania during the American expansion.
 Farmers and the U.S. mail relied on the National Road.
 The road provided industrial transportation that opened this area for coal mining.
+At the peak of the road, there averaged a tavern for every mile to provide food, drink and lodging for all those people traveling the road.
 For generations, the availability of the National Road was woven in the national fabric.

 The National Road was constructed across the state of Ohio as a condition of Ohio becoming a state.
 “The opening of the National Road saw thousands of travelers heading west over the Allegheny Mountains to settle the rich land of the Ohio River Valley,” Legends of America wrote.